What is an acquirer processor – and how does it differ from an acquirer?

 What is an acquirer processor and who needs one?

 The acquirer processor provides the link between the merchant, the card network (where card payments are involved) and the acquirer.
-It processes the payments from the merchant, through the acquirer and then the card network (or alternative payment method (APM) such as Paypal) to ensure the issuer that the merchant’s customer is using authorises and settles the transaction.
-If we look back to the four-party modelthe acquirer processor handles the merchant and acquirer ‘side’ of the transaction, as opposed to the issuer processor who handles the customer and issuing side of the transaction.
+It processes the payments from the merchant, through the acquirer and then the card network (or alternative payment method (APM) such as Paypal) to ensure that the card issuer authorises and settles the transaction.
+If we look back to the four-party model the acquirer processor handles the merchant and acquirer ‘side’ of the transaction, as opposed to the issuer processor who handles the customer and issuing side of the transaction.

 The acquirer and the processor can be the same entity, but they are often not.
 In fact, this division between acquirer and acquirer processor is increasingly common.
 The changing nature of payments has led to an evolution in acquiring.
 From POS devices to online payment gateways to mPOS to new payment types and now even cryptocurrencies have made acquiring more and more complex.
 As such, providers that can offer acquirer processing across an increasingly fragmented payment ecosystem, and across borders, without the hangover from legacy systems are capitalising.